CyberCat-Institute/open-game-engine/Tutorial/TUTORIAL.md

 ## Analyzing Games

 ### Overview
-TODO: Say something about the construction of the strategies

-After all that work, what can you actually do with a game that is represented You can analyze it in different ways.
+After all that work, what can you actually do with a game that is represented?

 0. You can check whether a given strategy tuple (that you need to come-up with!) is an equilibrium.
 You will receive a message like this, if it is: